vamsireddy22/cosmic-core-website/GITHUB_ACTIONS_SETUP.md

 # GitHub Actions Setup Guide

-This guide explains how to set up and use the automated deployment workflows for the Cosmic Core Website.
+This guide explains how to set up and use the automated deployment workflows for the CosmicCore Website.

 ## 🚀 Quick Start